Nowa-Ammerlaan/HFML-VSM_CoilProfilePlotter/README.md

 ## My plot looks like crap, what can I do?
 Try increasing 'reacttime' and maybe play a bit with 'minpeakV' and 'deltafreq', see the overview of config options below.

-## The scipy fit fails, what happend?
+## The scipy fit fails, what happened?
 For a function as complex as this one, scipy's curve_fit requires very good starting estimates.
 Make sure that the 'guess_r1', 'guess_r2', 'guess_L' and 'guess_N' variables are set to very close estimates.
 Also provide a good guess for guess_x0, this can be done by first plotting with fit='no' and manually determining the approximate coilcenter.